Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

+\begin{theorem}[\cite{Hirschhorn2002}, Theorem 7.10.10 and 7.10.11] The category $\mathbf{Top}$ with the class of usual weak equivalences and the class of Serre fibrations becomes a model category.
+Also, the category $\mathbf{Top}_\bullet$ of pointed spaces is a model category with its weak equivalences and fibrations being the usual weak equivalences and Serre fibrations of underlying spaces. \end{theorem}

+As a result of Theorem \ref{topmodel}, we can localize with respect to weak equivalences and get the homotopy category of spaces $\mathcal{H}$ and its pointed version $\mathcal{H}_\bullet$.

-\begin{remark} As we mentioned earlier, another choice of a convenient category of spaces is the category of simplicial sets.
-The usual definitions of weak equivalences and Kan fibrations turn it into a model category, and not only the resulting homotopy category is equivalent to the one for topological spaces, but the two model categories are also Quillen equivalent.
-This equivalence is given by \textit{the geometric realization functor} and \textit{the singular complex functor}.
-Therefore, from now on, we will use either of these homotopy categories when needed. \end{remark}
+\begin{remark} As we mentioned earlier, another choice for the category of spaces is the category of simplicial sets.
+This category and its pointed version enjoy model structures given by the usual weak equivalences and Kan fibrations - see Theorem 7.10.12 and 7.10.13 in \cite{Hirschhorn2002}.
+Hence, we get the homotopy category of simplicial sets and its pointed version, and not only these homotopy categories are equivalent to $\mathcal{H}$ and $\mathcal{H}_\bullet$ respectively, but the model categories are Quillen equivalent, too.
+This is given by the geometric realization functor in one way and the singular complex functor in the other.
+Therefore, we can substitute topological spaces with simplicial sets whenever needed. \end{remark}